-A substantial increase in the temperature reached on the hottest days, the frequency of reached on the hottest days, the frequency of hot days and the duration of warm spells is projected with very high confidence, based on model results and physical understanding.
+A substantial increase in the temperature reached on the hottest days, the frequency of hot days and the duration of warm spells is projected with very high confidence, based on model results and physical understanding.
 Correspondingly, a substantial decrease in the frequency of frost risk days is projected by 2090 with high confidence.
 For example, in Amberley (near Brisbane) the number of days above 35 °C by late in the century (2090) doubles under RCP4.5 and median model ensemble warming, and the number of days over 40 °C approximately triples.
 For the same case, the frequency of frost would substantially decrease.